amculin/yii2-basic-rest-api/README.md

 ### Create Server

-Simply run this command from your console `php yii server --port=7878`, so you can access it by calling `http://localhost:7878`.
+Simply run this command from your console `php yii serve --port=7878`, so you can access it by calling `http://localhost:7878`.
 You can change the port, but you have to change the REST Client environment settings too.

 <img src="https://raw.githubusercontent.com/amculin/yii2-basic-rest-api/develop/readme-source/running-yii-application.jpg" />